 I love the flexibility of Cowboy Caviar.
 The ingredients can be switched up.
 And the heat level be tailored to one’s preferences.

-Is it a scoopable dip or a side salad?
+Is it a scoopable dip or a side dish?

-It’s perfect for either a side salad OR as an appetizer dip.
+Great either as a side salad OR as an appetizer dip.
+Also sometimes called ‘Texas Caviar’.

 The Invention of Cowboy Caviar

-The original recipe is believed to trace back to Helen Corbitt who was as a notable chef and cookbook author in the early 1900’s.
+The original recipe is believed to have been developed in the early 1900’s by Helen Corbitt.
+She was a notable chef and cookbook author.

-Her journey landed her in Texas in 1931 where she was said to have been ‘courted’ by Stanley Marcus (of Neiman Marcus).
+Her journey landed her in Texas in 1931.
+There she was said to have been ‘courted’ by Stanley Marcus (of Neiman Marcus).
 She became the store’s Director of Food Services.

-It was apparently during her tenure there when she developed the original recipe (though not with the ‘Cowboy Caviar’ name) featuring black eyed peas.
+It was apparently during time at Neiman Marcus when she developed the original recipe.
+It did not have the ‘Cowboy Caviar’ name and featured black eyed peas.

-Since then the recipe has spread and been tweaked in many directions though all featuring a central bean (usually still black eyed peas) and other chunky vegetables to create a delicious Southwestern flavored dish.
+All versions of the recipe feature a central bean (usually still black eyed peas).
+Other chunky vegetables to create a delicious Southwestern flavored dish.

 Cowboy Caviar Ingredients